Author Archive for: awp-admin

 About Academic Web Pages

-Meanwhile lets just say that we are proud Academic Web Pages contributed a whooping 10 entries.
+But we are proud to say that Academic Web Pages contributed 10 entries already.

 Visual attention plays a fundamental role in avian flight but attention is likely limited whenever birds blink.
 Because blinks are necessary to maintaining proper vision, we tested the hypothesis that birds strategically inhibit their blinks in flight.
 The blinks of captive great-tailed grackles (Quiscalus mexicanus) were recorded before, during and after they flew a short distance in an open environment.
 The grackles spent the least amount of time blinking in flight (take-off, during flight and landing) and the most amount of time blinking at impact.
 Their blinking behaviour was similar before and after flight.
 These results suggest that grackles strategically inhibit their blinking behaviour in flight, potentially because blinks impose costs to avian flight.